bronwencc/Module-3-Project/README.md

 Using SQL, I selected certain columns from the Order table, after renaming it to "Orders", and saved that information in a dataframe `ordersdf` and as the Orders.csv file.
 After looking at the `ShipRegion` column, I added a new column `Hemisphere` to indicate whether the order was shipped in the Northern or Southern Hemisphere.
 I wrote a function to make this determination based on the `ShippedDate` and `ShipRegion` and mapped it with a list comprehension to create the `Season` column.
 I used meteorological seasons rather than astronomical; so winter in the Northern Hemisphere was from December 1 to the end of February and in the Southern Hemisphere from June 1 to August 31.

-I created a new dataframe `shipdf` with Freight, Season and ShipVia (categorical variable of shipping company) columns and saved the dataframe as Ship.csv.
+I created a new dataframe `shipdf` with Freight, Season and ShipVia columns (the latter is a categorical variable for shipping company) and saved the dataframe as Ship.csv.
 I then split Freight into two lists, one each for winter and the rest of the year.
-When looking at histograms, most values were under 200.
-As such, I normalized the two lists of Freight values by taking their logarithms.
+When looking at histograms of the Freight values in each of these lists, a large proportion of values were under 200.
+With the left-skewed distributions, I normalized the two lists of Freight values by taking their logarithms.
 A Kolmogorov-Smirnov test from `scipy.stats.kstest` confirmed the resulting distributions were near normal.

 I saved the log-transformed lists as logWinter.csv and logNotWint.csv to be read in with `csv.reader` if resuming the project at that point.

-The one-tailed Welch's t test using the function I created returned a p-value of 0.08, which is higher than 0.05 and so the null hypothesis cannot be rejected.
-Therefore, there is no significant difference between freight costs when shipping in winter compared to other seasons.
+The one-tailed Welch's t test using the function I created for Hypothesis 1 returned a p-value of 0.08, which is higher than 0.05, and so the null hypothesis could not be rejected.
+Therefore, there was no significant difference between freight costs when shipping in winter compared to other seasons.

 ### Hypothesis 3: